-One of the reasons many patrons go to Australian festivals is to see the best of local cinema, weeks and months (and sometimes years) before the films get a general release.
-New and old faces come together in the terrific Australian Showcase section at this year’s MIFF, with Fred Schepisi’s latest film already close to selling out.
-To help you make the hard decisions, we’ll be giving two picks in each of our categories.
+One of the reasons many patrons go to Australian festivals is to see the best of local cinema, weeks and months (and sometimes years) before they get a general release.
+New and old faces come together in the terrific Australian Showcase section at this year’s MIFF, and to help you make the hard decisions, we’ll be giving two picks in each of our four categories.

 Hail | dir.
 Amiel Courtin-Wilson

-Not for everyone, this visceral and unforgettable experience is still my top Australian film of the year.
-Strong performances by Daniel P. Jones and Leanne Letch create an authenticity to the central relationship, packed with raw emotion.
-Raw camerawork, scenes of verbal and physical assault and hallucinatory visual metaphors won’t find widespread appreciation but to a dedicated audience, this will be one of the highlights of the year.
+Not for everyone, this visceral and unforgettable experience was one of my favourite films at last year’s Adelaide and Sydney film festivals.
+Strong performances from Daniel P. Jones and Leanne Letch create an authenticity to the central relationship, packed with raw emotion.
+Loose camerawork, scenes of verbal and physical assault and hallucinatory visual metaphors won’t find widespread appreciation but to a dedicated audience, this will be one of the highlights of the festival.

 KNOWN FILMS YET TO SCREEN AT AN AUSTRALIAN FESTIVAL

 MIFF’s Opening Night feature has gained worldwide attention after being picked up by The Weinstein Company at Cannes, and this adaptation of the successful stage musical is already receiving widespread praise.
 Featuring a strong Motown soundtrack and a heartwarming tale, this is one for the masses.

 Australian audiences got a brief introduction to the film at this year’s AACTA Awards, and this “coming of middle age” comedy following a Melbourne cricket team seems to contain all the right ingredients.
 Shot on location in Melbourne and India, written by actor Brendan Cowell, and also starring Stephen Curry and Damon Gameau, this looks like a strong Australian comedy.